Inc44/dotfiles/COMMAND.md

 `free -h`: Display the amount of free and used memory in a human-readable format

+`gcc`: Use the GNU compiler (`zig cc` : Use the Zig compiler as a replacement for `gcc` or `clang`)

+Options:

+- `-O3`: Enable high-level optimizations for performance
+- `-Wall`: Enable all compiler warnings
+- `-Wextra`: Enable additional warnings
+- `-fsanitize=address,undefined`: Enable AddressSanitizer and UndefinedBehaviorSanitizer for runtime error detection (`gcc` on Linux only)
+- `-g`: Include debugging information
+- `-lm`: Link the math library
+- `-o executable`: Specify the output
+- `-pg`: Enable profiling support for use with `gprof`
+- `code1.c code2.c ... coden.c`: Specify the source files to compile

 `gedit file`: Open the file in the Gedit text editor

 `git`: Version control system